-Many times, it starts with pressure from a sponsor to deliver the goods early.
+Many times, it starts with pressure from a sponsor to deliver the project early.
 For sure, project managers have a responsibility to work with their sponsors to understand the requirements and to complete the projects within the sponsor-imposed deadlines.
 Rather than wasting our time complaining about the deadlines, how can we work with our sponsors and team members to find solutions to schedule issues?

 My friend Colin Gautrey has some wise advice on 8 Ways You Can Better Respond to Unrealistic Demands.

 As we work to develop and compress our schedules, let’s be aware of the common causes of risk.
-We will be in a better position to manage the risk and deliver our projects on schedule.
+We will be in a better position to manage the risks and deliver our projects on schedule.

 5 Causes of Schedule Risk